uga-libraries/bags/README.md

 bag_manifest_compare_fixity.py
 * bag_path (required): path to the bag (folder that ends in "_bag")

+batch_bag.py
+* bag_directory (required): path to the directory that contains the folders to bag.

 delete_thumbs_db.py
 * bag_path (required): path to the bag (folder that ends in "_bag")